swizzin/swizzin/README.md

 ## What is swizzin?
 Swizzin is a light, modular seedbox solution that can be installed on Debian 9/10 or Ubuntu 16.04/18.04/20.04.
 The QuickBox package repo has been ported over for your installing pleasure, including the panel -- if you so choose!

 Box has been revamped to reduce and consolidate the amount of commands you need to remember to manage your seedbox.
 More on this below.
-In addition to that, additional addon packages can be installed during installation.
+In addition to that, additional add-on packages can be installed during installation.
 No need to wait until the installer finishes!
 I may even add an automated installer hooks in the future.

 ## Installation
 You can either use the quick installation method (recommended) or you can wile out with installations options using the advanced setup.